Cymbal-Systems/cymbal-js/README.md

 A photography management system.

 ## Overview
 Cymbals is a user friendly web application used to help school photography companies organize their school and student data.
-Created using NodeJS and ReactJS, Cymbal aims to ease the pain and frustration caused by the tedious task of manually subplimenting sub-par management systems.
+Created using NodeJS and ReactJS, Cymbals aims to ease the pain and frustration caused by the tedious task of manually subplimenting sub-par management systems.
 Data merging, granual filtering, and custom reports make Cymbals the next generation school photography management system.

-## Using Cymbal
+## Using Cymbals
 [TODO]

 [TODO: Include Screenshots]